 The EnronOnline system is administered by Enron Networks, an Enron Corp. subsidiary.
 EnronOnline is a free, internet-based, transaction system which allows Enron Power Marketing Inc.'s ("EPMI") customers to view real time prices from EPMI’s traders and transact instantly online.
 EnronOnline is not an EPMI application, but rather EnronOnline is a trading platform used as a tool by EPMI in buying from and selling power to third parties.

-The only entity that offers to purchase and sell electricity on EnronOnline is EPMI, an affiliate of PGE.
-However, EPMI does not know what parties it is transacting with prior to making a trade using EnronOnline, nor does EPMI negotiate transactions through the EnronOnline platform.
-Instead, EPMI posts offers to purchase and/or sell electricity on EnronOnline and enters into transactions with all entities that respond (provided that they meet the credit and other contracting requirements (as described on EnronOnline)) that respond who are willing to transact at the posted price.
+EPMI, an affiliate of PGE, is a party to every purchase and sale of electricity on EnronOnline. .
+However, EPMI does not know what parties it is transacting with, , nor does EPMI negotiate transactions through the EnronOnline platform.
+Instead, EPMI posts prices available for the purchase and/or sale of electricity on EnronOnline and enters into transactions with all entities that respond (provided that they meet the credit and other contracting requirements (as described on EnronOnline)) who are willing to transact at the posted price.

 Because EPMI is the counterparty to all electricity sales and purchases on EnronOnline, PGE has been unable to use the EnronOnline trading platform due to the affiliate restrictions.
 Specifically, the requirement that PGE post on its web site notice of a potential purchase or sale with EPMI prior to PGE entering into the transaction with EPMI prohibits PGE from using EnronOnline, since EnronOnline offers only instantaneous transactions that do not provide for a waiting period before consummating the transaction.
 As a consequence, PGE has not attempted to arrange any transactions through EnronOnline to date.